Xophmeister/jsSelecta/README.md

 *TODO* NPM package

 ### Unit Testing
-Unit test harnesses available for the browser (inline and AMD based) and node.js.
+Unit test harnesses are available for the browser (inline and AMD-based) and node.js.
 The same tests are done in each environment using a quick and dirty comparator: Nothing fancy!

 Note that the browser-based testers use jQuery.
 This is just for the sake of DOM manipulation (i.e., updating the view) and, in the case of